raspibolt/raspibolt/guide/bonus/bitcoin/bisq.md

 ---

 [Bisq](https://bisq.network/){:target="_blank"} is a decentralized bitcoin exchange.
-It is a desktop application that aims at providing a secure, private and censorship-resistant way of exchanging bitcoin for national currencies and other cryptocurrencies over the internet
+It is a desktop application that aims at providing a secure, private and censorship-resistant way of exchanging bitcoin for national currencies and other cryptocurrencies over the internet.

 Difficulty: Easy
 {: .label .label-green }